fejlek/Nine-Circles-Statistics/Sixth Circle - Extreme Value Analysis/Sixth_circle_extreme_value_analysis_1.md

 shown that there is an increasing trend in the maximum summer temperatures (at 14:00:00 CET) between years 1774-2024 at the Clementinum measuring station.
-We have estimated that the 1000-year maximum increased from about 36°C (bootstrap CI \[35.4,36.8\]) in 1775 to 39°C (bootstrap CI \[38.1,39.6\]) in 2024 (based on the threshold excess model).
-We have also fitted an alternative threshold excess model, based on adjusting the trend in the mean and variance, which estimates that the 1000-year maximum in 2024 is 40°C (bootstrap CI:
+We have estimated that the 1000-year maximum increased from about 36°C (bootstrap CI \[35.3,37.1\]) in 1775 to 39°C (bootstrap CI \[38.0,39.5\]) in 2024 (based on the threshold excess model).
+We also predict using this model that the non-stationary return level for the next 100 years is 40.7°C (bootstrap CI: \[39.2, 42.1\]).
+We have also fitted an alternative threshold excess model, based on adjusting the trend in the mean and variance via the loess regression, which estimates that the 1000-year maximum in 2024 is 40°C (bootstrap CI: \[39.0, 41.5\]).
-\[39.1, 41.3\]).

 These final observations conclude the Sixth Circle: Extreme Value Analysis. <br/>